TheBlackPlague/StockDory/README.md

 If you would like to contribute to the codebase, please fork this repository, create a new branch (naming it appropriately for the changes you are making), make your changes.
-Then, create an account on the [FindingChess Testing Framework](http://tests.findingchess.com/).
+Then, create an account on [Verdict](http://verdict.shaheryarsohail.com/).
 Once your account is approved, appropriately set the source repository on your profile, and create a test for your branch.